kennytilton/mxtodomvc/README.md

                   "Inspired by <a href=\"https://github.com/tastejs/todomvc/blob/master/app-spec.md\">TodoMVC</a>."]]
       (p credit))))
 ````
-Above we see the potential for custom HTML tags wrapping arbitrarily complex, reusable native DOM clusters, aka [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but next up is function taking as many parameters as needed to be reusable.
+Above we see the potential for custom HTML tags wrapping arbitrarily complex, reusable native DOM clusters, aka [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but next up is a function/component taking four parameters to support reuse.

 Note also that, yes, we can mix standard CLJS with our "HTML" because, again, it is all CLJS.
 ### checkout tag: wall-clock